Squid-oid/cva_risk_management_thesis/README.md

 # cva_risk_management_thesis
+The Code for my Masters Thesis in Engineering Physics 2025.
+Generates a simulated financial environment and trains an RL agent to efficiently hedge CVA risks.

 The training happens in trainModel.ipynb under PPO.
 The environment is handeled in dev_env.py under PPO, which generates environments based on simulated markets created by generate_paths_HW in Environment.
 These path generations and path handling in turn relies on files in MarketGeneratingFunctions.